DigestYourFinances

 Loading live rates…

-- Mind foreign-transaction fees.
-Many cards add 1–3% on overseas spending; a card without that fee usually beats cash exchange.
+• Forgetting card foreign-transaction fees.
+Many cards add 1–3% on overseas spending.
+A card without that fee usually beats exchanging cash.

 Currency converter FAQ